 Often in cases where police fail to identify the genuine 'primary aggressor' of family violence, the male party has claimed 'she hit me first'.
-There is a rigourous and substantial body of literature indicating that the claim of mutual violence between men and women is a myth.
-This extensive research has found that women's use of violence in intimate relationships is not symmetrical with men's; it is both qualitatively and quantitatively different and 'tends to be in the context of their own victimisation' (Wangmann 2009: 13; Dobash et al 1992; Yllo 1993; Cavanagh 2003).
+There is a rigourous and substantial body of literature indicating that the notion of mutual violence between men and women is a largely discredited.
+This extensive research has found that women's use of violence in intimate relationships is not symmetrical with men's; it is both qualitatively and quantitatively different and 'tends to be in the context of their own victimisation' (Wangmann 2009: 13; Dobash et al 1992; Yllo 1993; Cavanagh 2003) including the imperative of self-defence.